 At the age of 15 I was in the midst of a hot and heavy make out session with my first serious boyfriend.
 When he put his hand down my pants I said “no Daddy, stop.”
 We were both stunned, didn’t talk about it, and I pushed it down to deal with again a few years down the road.
 I did not feel connected to my body for most of my teen years.
 I hated my body.
-I dreaded the days we had to swim in gym class and I had to wear a swimsuit and be naked in front of the other girls.
+I dreaded the days we had to swim in gym class when I had to wear a swimsuit and be naked in front of the other girls.
 I put myself on my first diet in the seventh grade when all I would eat for lunch would be a small stack of saltine crackers, the first “meal” of my day.
 Early onset endometriosis put me in a gynecologist’s office at 15.
-I was mortified by the way this small Asian man talked about my “womb” with excitement and don’t remember much of the exams.
+I was mortified by the way this small man talked about my “womb” with excitement and don’t remember much of the exams.

 I first reconnected with my child sexual abuse when I was 18 years old and living in New York.
-I believe the intense acting work I was doing opened up the doors I had sealed tightly closed.
+I believe the intense acting training I was doing opened up the doors I had sealed tightly closed.
 The night it poured out of me was February 14, 2000.
 I remember it vividly.
 My parents (mom and step dad) gave me a Valentine gift of a silver dolphin bracelet.
-I still don’t know why that triggered it but in hysteric tears I drove to my father’s house and screamed at no one in particular.
+I still don’t know why that triggered the memories but in hysteric tears I drove to my father’s house and screamed at no one in particular.
 I don’t know if I was heard by anyone.
 A year later I was working at a theatre in Connecticut and was very ill with stomach pains.
 I went to a doctor I’d never seen before who examined me and he told me “you need to contact any recent partners because you have chlamydia.”
 Empowered enough to speak up, maybe because I spent a lot of time in doctor’s offices in high school, I replied “would it make a difference to know I’m a virgin?”
 It did make a difference and he changed his diagnosis.
-I didn’t start to really do recovery work until a year later.
+I didn’t start to really do recovery work until a year later when I went into crisis.
 Learning that my hymen was not intact, though never knowingly having had sex, was a big piece of the puzzle.

 I finally had consensual sex a couple of months before my 21st birthday.
 I am so grateful I waited to be with someone who I loved and trusted.
 There were times he would touch me and I would shut down.
 It was like I left my body and was looking in from the hallway.
 I learned that this dissociation was more likely if he had been drinking, particularly beer.
 The sense memory was too much for me.
 My father drank beer.
 Lots of beer.
 It would be years before I could be intimate with anyone while he smelled of beer.
 For the first 5 years that I was sexually active receiving oral sex made me nauseated.
 The idea of performing oral sex was out of the question.
 I tried but couldn’t.
 I would gag and cry almost immediately.
 When a man would touch me I would recognize the feeling as pleasure but would shut down.
 In my crisis work I would learn that as a small child it was likely that my body responded to my father’s touch with orgasm so as an adult approaching orgasm lead me to shut down completely.
 There were times I would completely black out and not remember what had happened.